pilonsi/clima3/README.md

 OpenData API and processing it to extract the trend for any user-selectable period, variable, and station.

-The data is requested to the AEMET servers and is then processed, cleaned and holes, if tolerable, are interpolated.
+The data is requested to the AEMET servers and is then processed, cleaned, and holes, if tolerable, are interpolated.
 Then a time series decomposition is applied (STL or classical additive) to extract the trend, seasonal and remainder components.
 See below for more details on data handling and processing.